-If you’re looking for ecommerce success, BOPIS is the next acronym you need to learn.
+If you’re looking for ecommerce success, (BOPIS) buy online pickup in store is the next acronym you need to learn.
 So, what is BOPIS in retail?
-Literally, the meaning of BOPIS is “Buy Online Pickup In Store.”
+Literally, the meaning of BOPIS is “Buy Online Pickup In-Store.”
 Figuratively, the BOPIS meaning in ecommerce applies to a lot to your customer experience models.

 Multiple-touchpoint retail is a major blind spot for ecommerce retailers.
 An expanded options menu for the customer became a deeply fragmented problem for retailers.
 Breakdowns happen when retailers think of each channel as a separate shopping experience.
 Ecommerce customers may pay with different methods or choose a different shipping method, but it all comes down to the same necessary get-it-right experiences: product selection, smooth payment processes, clean checkout and more.

 Customers love the ship-to-store option.
 According to retail research and consulting firm GlobalData Retail, store pickups accounted for nearly a third of U.S. online sales in November and December of 2018.
-That compares with about 22 percent a year earlier and just over 17 percent during the 2016 holiday season.
+That compares with about 22% a year earlier and just over 17% during the 2016 holiday season.

 Download “BOPIS: Risk & Reward”

 Most of the big retailers offer some kind of ship-to-store option, usually through a BOPIS ecommerce experience.
 The retailers that offer free shipping on ship-to-store orders are doing it right.
 A free shipping offer for an in-store pickup can turn more customer heads your way — even with a price reduction from $5.99 to zero.
 Ship to store also expedites last-mile fulfillment, which saves money for your business.

 Pickup options eliminate risk of package theft or delivery hiccups — and reduce your INR chargebacks